Account

 Output:

-There’s a light grey box that holds six blue boxes with white text (Box 1, Box 2, Box 3, etc.).
+• There’s a light grey container holding six blue boxes with white text (Box 1, Box 2, Box 3, etc.).

-These boxes sit in three equal columns with 15px space between them, and each box has 20px padding with the text centered.
+• The boxes are arranged in three equal columns with 15px space between them.